Applying for an EORI Number

 Courier

 EORI stands for Economic Operators Registration and Identification Number and is used by customs to track shipments in and out of Europe.
-European Union (EU) member countries require an EORI number to act as an importer or exporter, even if using a third party for clearance.
+European Union (EU) member countries require an EORI number (sometimes referred to as EORI no) to act as an importer or exporter, even if using a third party for clearance.
 In the customs declaration process, it is mandatory for either the shipper or the shipping partner to include the EORI number in various documents related to customs.
 Failing to obtain an EORI number might result in customs detaining your shipment, which can cause significant delays and potentially result in additional costs.

 Who Needs an EORI Number